Information in English

 The Belgian social security consists on the one hand of 3 insurance systems (workers, self-employed workers and civil servants), that cover maximum 7 social risks (incapacity for work, industrial accident, occupational disease, unemployment, old age, child care and holiday pay - the so-called branches of social security), and on the other hand of 4 assistance systems (subsidies for the handicapped, guaranteed family allowance, minimum income and income guarantee for the elderly), that grant people specific minimum services after checking their subsistence resources.
 In total about 3.000 institutions are responsible for the execution of the Belgian social security.
 More than 10.000.000 socially insured persons and 220.000 employers have very regular contacts with those institutions to assert their rights, to furnish information therefore or to pay contributions.

-30 years ago, a deep analysis about the working of social security proved that
+A deep analysis about the working of social security proved that

 - the organization of the business processes of the social security institutions was not very customer-oriented and was certainly not harmonized between the different social security institutions